 - Lead trial counsel to the Official Committee of Unsecured Creditors of Morris | Schneider | Wittstadt Va., PLLC, Morris | Schneider | Wittstadt, PLLC, Wittstadt Title & Escrow Company, L.L.C., Morris | Schneider | Wittstadt, LLC, MSWLAW, Inc., Teays Valley Trustees, LLC, and York Trustee Services, LLC (collectively, “MSW”), in the United States Bankruptcy Court for the Eastern District of Virginia (Richmond Division) regarding the proposed restructuring of MSW.

-- Representing the liquidating trustee of the MSW Liquidating Trust.
+- Litigation counsel for liquidating trustee of the MSW Liquidating Trust.

-- Litigaiton counsel representing primary unsecured creditor in the Chapter 11 bankruptcy proceedings of Bonanza Creek Energy, Inc., in the United States Bankruptcy Court for the District of Delaware.
+- Litigation counsel representing primary unsecured creditor in the Chapter 11 bankruptcy proceedings of Bonanza Creek Energy, Inc., in the United States Bankruptcy Court for the District of Delaware.

 - Litigation counsel to the Official Committee of Unsecured Creditors in Square Two Financial Services Corporation, et al., in the United States Bankruptcy Court for the Southern District of New York.